sheetaljwl795/Regex-Tutorial/README.md

 Groups use the ( ) symbols (like alternations, but the | symbol is not needed).
 They are useful for creating blocks of patterns, so you can apply repetitions or other modifiers to them as a whole.
 In the pattern ([a-x]{3}[0-9])+, the + metacharacter is applied to the whole group.
 For email it will try to find all the groups 1)([a-z0-9_\.-]+) 2)([\da-z\.-]+) 3)([a-z\.]{2,6})

+### Or Operator

+* `|` Acts like a boolean OR.
+Matches the expression before or after the |.
+It can operate within a group, or on a whole expression.
+The patterns will be tested in order.
+Just as in java will match either set of characters.
+It will look for this OR that.

   ### Bracket Expressions